devMikeyB/MikeyB-Agility-Pyramid/README.md

 # MikeyB-Agility-Pyramid
 Start script with first stairs of Pyramid in clickable range and max camera zoom 100%.
-Be warned, eating is not reliable and you will eventually die.

 The format for this script and the Task system was built by reading apwils's seersAgility script.
 Most task conditions utilize WorldArea, but this is problematic because their conditions nearly always will override the Eat condition of having low health.